jukil/thinkpad-x230-linux/hardware/graphics/README.md

 # Installation
-Only install, if you experience graphical artifacts. `SNA` is normally preferred over `UXA` and provides better graphics performance.
+Only install, if you experience graphical artefacts.

 Place `20-intel.conf` as `/etc/X11/xorg.conf.d/20-intel.conf`.